 Welcome to the Welding Program at the New EnglandSchool of Metalwork!
 Our goal is to provide students with the skills and knowledge required to consistently produce high quality welds.
 Approximately 10% of each course is spent in the classroom learning the technical aspects of welding.
 Classroom topics include welding safety, electrode classification, weld metal transfers, process technique, shielding gases, and basic troubleshooting.
-Most of the class is devoted to hands on training in the welding booths.
-Here students learn how to strike and maintain an arc that results in a correctly sized weld bead.
+Most of each program is devoted to hands on training in the welding booths.
+Here students learn how to strike and maintain an arc that results in a correctly sized and placed weld bead.

-Next page: Welding Classes
+Next page: Day Welding Classes